joelbreit/Notes/Programming/Azure Notes.md

 6. **M-Series VMs**: high-performance VMs good for big data and large DBs
 7. **N-Series VMs**: GPU-enabled VMs good for AI/rendering workloads
 8. **Premium SSD VM Storage**: most common general purpose VM storage type
+8. **Premium SSD v2 VM Storage**: faster general purpose VM storage type that cannot be used as OS disks
-9. **Standard SSD VM Storage**: lower-cost, but cheaper VM storage type
+9. **Standard SSD VM Storage**: lower-cost, but slower VM storage type good for web servers, light use, or dev/test
-10. **Standard HDD VM Storage**: lowest-cost, but slowest VM storage type for archival use
+10. **Standard HDD VM Storage**: lowest-cost, but slowest VM storage type good for backup, non-critical, or archival workloads
 11. **Ultra Disk VM Storage**: expensive high-IOPS VM storage type for specialized workloads
 12. **Reserved Instance VMs**: discounted VMs that you commit to using for 1-3 years
 13. **Spot VMs**: deeply discounted VMs that can be interrupted by Azure when capacity is needed